Movie Review – District 9

-Plot: It’s been almost 30 years since an alien race crashed landed on Earth.
+Plot: It’s been almost thirty years since an alien race crashed landed on Earth.
 Their ship is damaged making it impossible for them to return home.
 They live in terrible conditions in a place called District 9 in South Africa.
 When the government tries to relocate them to a new facility, something goes terribly wrong with one of the government officials.

-There are only two great characters, but its enough.
-The government official Wikus Van De Merwe (played by Sharlto Copley) is very likable at the beginning.
-The movie does a great job of getting the audience on his side right away.
-This is a good thing because bad things happen to this guy, but he also has some questionable actions.
+There are only two great characters, but it’s enough.
+The government official, Wikus Van De Merwe (Sharlto Copley), is very likable at the beginning.
+The movie does a great job of getting the audience on his side.
+This is good because bad stuff starts to happen to this guy, but he also has some questionable actions.
 Copley gives an outstanding performance here, probably the best acting I’ve seen so far this year.

 Rating: 8.0 out of 10.